-Advisement and information regarding inter-institutional articulation are available in the office of the Associate Dean for Institutional Advancement or the office of the Director of Admissions and Records.
+Advisement and information regarding inter-institutional articulation are available in the office of the Director of Admissions and Records.

 CORRESPONDENCE AND EXTENSION CREDIT

 A student may not be enrolled at another college for correspondence or extension work while enrolled at Roane State unless special permission has been granted.
 All extension or correspondence work in progress upon admission must be reported to the Office of Admissions and Records at the time of the student's first registration.
 A maximum of 30 semester hours credit for correspondence or extension courses, credit for Advanced Placement, CLEP, or CPS tests, and/or credit resulting from military service may be counted toward a degree.
 All correspondence or extension work must have the written, documented approval of the Director of Admissions and Records.